 The 2013 RAA obligates each Registrar to publish on its website(s) and/or provide a link to the Registrants' Benefits and Responsibilities Specification.
 ICANN's Contractual Compliance Team checks to determine whether registrars are publishing this information and follows up to bring the Registrar into compliance if it is not doing so.

-The 2013 RAA clearly indicated that registrant's willful breach of WHOIS accuracy policy above will lead to suspension and/or cancellation of the registered domain name (see below).
+The 2013 RAA clearly indicated that registrant's willful breach of WHOIS accuracy policy above will lead to suspension and/or cancellation of the registered domain name.

-3.7.7.2 A Registered Name Holder's willful provision of inaccurate or unreliable information, its willful failure to update information provided to Registrar within seven (7) days of any change, or its failure to respond for over fifteen (15) days to inquiries by Registrar concerning the accuracy of contact details associated with the Registered Name Holder's registration shall constitute a material breach of the Registered Name Holder-registrar contract and be a basis for suspension and/or cancellation of the Registered Name registration.

-The WHOIS accuracy policy was depicted both in 2009 RAA and 2013 RAA, it is assumed all new and renewing registrants have been exposed to the above responsibilities, althoughIt is not clear whether or how the above responsibilities have been enforced by registrars (or resellers).
-In other words, it is uncertain whether the above responsibilities are actually enforceable through the whole chain.
+The WHOIS accuracy policy was elaborated both in 2009 RAA and 2013 RAA, it is assumed all new and renewing registrants have been exposed to the above responsibilities.

 In conclusion, the subgroup has the view that Rec #5 has been fully implemented, while the effectiveness of implementation needs to be further assessed.